McDonald’s to resume selling Quarter Pounders in all restaurants after beef patties in Colorado test negative for E. coli

 By Michelle Watson and Nadia Kounang, CNN

-(CNN) — McDonald’s will resume selling Quarter Pounders in all restaurants in the coming week after considering new data regarding an E. coli outbreak linked to its famed burgers, the company announced Sunday.
+(CNN) — McDonald’s will resume selling Quarter Pounders in all restaurants this week after considering new data regarding an E. coli outbreak linked to its famed burgers, the company announced Sunday.

-The US Centers for Disease Control and Prevention issued a food safety alert Tuesday warning dozens of people reported eating the Quarter Pounder sandwich at McDonald’s before becoming sick.
+The US Centers for Disease Control and Prevention issued a food safety alert Tuesday warning that dozens of people had reported eating the Quarter Pounder sandwich at McDonald’s before becoming sick.

-The E. coli outbreak has led to 75 illness across 13 states, including 22 hospitalizations and one death, according to the latest information from the CDC, with most of the related illnesses occurring in Colorado.
+The E. coli outbreak has led to at least 75 illness across 13 states, including 22 hospitalizations and one death, according to the CDC.
+Most of the illnesses were n Colorado.

-A specific ingredient has not been confirmed as the source of the outbreak, federal agencies said Friday, but the US Food and Drug Administration previously said the slivered onions or beef patties on Quarter Pounder sandwiches are the likely source of contamination.
+A specific ingredient has not been confirmed as the source of the outbreak, but the US Food and Drug Administration said last week that the slivered onions or beef patties on Quarter Pounder sandwiches are the most likely source of contamination.

+The US Department of Agriculture’s Food Safety and Inspection Service said Monday that evidence does not point to ground beef as the probable source of the E. coli outbreak.

+“FSIS has conducted a thorough investigation in response to this outbreak, including traceback of beef patties served on Quarter Pounders at McDonald’s,” the agency said in a statement.
+“FSIS used specific meal information reported by ill people to trace beef patties through the supply chain to the establishment where they were produced and did not identify a beef source.”

-Based on the findings from the Colorado agriculture department and after comparing CDC data with its own supply chain data, McDonald’s is confident in ruling out fresh beef patties as a source of contamination, according to a Sunday news release.
+Based on the findings from that testing and after comparing CDC data with its own supply chain data, McDonald’s is confident in ruling out fresh beef patties as a source of contamination, the company said in a Sunday news release.

-The FDA and CDC say they are continuing to work with partners to investigate the source of the outbreak.
-CNN has reached out to the FDA to see if it has ruled out beef patties as the source of the E. coli outbreak.
-When contacted by CNN on Sunday, the CDC referred back to its Friday release, which does not specify a specific ingredient as the cause.
+The FDA, the USDA and the CDC say they are continuing to work with partners to investigate the source of the outbreak.

 Taylor Farms removed yellow onions from the market “out of an abundance of caution,” the company said in a statement Wednesday, and distributor US Foods has issued a recall of four onion products due to “potential E. coli contamination.”